Designing the Future of 5G Production Test Today

 Supporting 5G and Its Enormous Test Requirements

-As 5G moves forward, FormFactor is fully committed to collaborating with leading manufacturers to develop innovative test and measurement approaches that will support the enormous infrastructure required to fulfill its exciting promise.
+As 5G moves forward and new 6G technologies emerge, FormFactor is fully committed to collaborating with leading manufacturers to develop innovative test and measurement approaches that will support the enormous infrastructure required to fulfill their exciting promise.